alexgavrilyuk/Neuroledger/ARCHITECTURE.md

 *   **`frontend/`**: Contains the React single-page application (SPA).
 See `frontend/README.md` for setup and structure details.
 *   **`backend/`**: Contains the Node.js/Express API server.
 See `backend/README.md` for setup and structure details.

-Interaction between these two parts is defined by the API contract (`FE_BE_INTERACTION_README.md`) and real-time communication via WebSockets and Server-Sent Events (SSE).
+Interaction between these two parts is defined by the API contract (`FE_BE_INTERACTION_README.md`) and real-time communication via Server-Sent Events (SSE) for chat.

 ## 3. Backend Architecture (`backend/`)

-The backend follows a VSA pattern, organizing code by feature slices rather than technical layers.
-The `chat` feature implements an advanced agent orchestration system.
+The backend follows a VSA pattern, organizing code by feature slices.
+The `chat` feature implements an advanced AI agent orchestration system.

 ```mermaid
 graph TD